Nic Luland

 Position: Treasurer

-Bio: I am Sue Ellen Behnke, a 30 year resident of Sumner and I’m running for the treasurer position.
+Bio: I am Sue Ellen Behnke, a 30 year resident of Sumner and the treasurer.
 After leaving Portland State University with a B.S. in Biology and a Master’s Degree in Social Work, my professional career was Child Protective Services with the state of Oregon, Clackamas Branch.
 I worked closely with the Sheriff’s Office and the Circuit Court where I was required to be fingerprinted and pass a criminal background check to be L.E.D.S. certified.
 Besides my own, I have managed the financial affairs for two separate family members for over 20 years.
-CNN reports that all financial matters related to SAN are handled through a checking account with one checkbook and no debit or credit cards.
-(Financial decisions are made by the Board in conjunction with CNN.
+D1EC reports that all financial matters related to SAN are handled through a checking account with one checkbook and no debit or credit cards.
+(Financial decisions are made by the Board in conjunction with D1EC.
 The Treasurer writes the checks and updates the SAN membership with a monthly report.)
 Since retiring from the State, I have rehabbed five old houses–including my own, adopted seven cats, organized the Neighborhood Watch Program for my street, and co-founded the Sumner Social Club.
-I volunteered to participate on the Nominating Committee for this upcoming election because I have a strong interest in contributing to the team effort to move Sumner forward.
+I volunteered to participate on the 2025 Nominating Committee because I have a strong interest in contributing to the team effort to move Sumner forward.

 David Wiens